ChatGPT + veriova

 After following this guide, your Custom GPT will be able to:

-• Recall past context when you ask about something you discussed before
+• Recall past conventions and decisions when you ask about something discussed before

-• Share knowledge across your team if multiple people use the same GPT
+• Share context across your team if multiple people use the same GPT

 How it works (simple version)